AliGhahraei/verarandom/README.md

 This module provides random.Random subclasses, so they implement all [random functions]( https://docs.python.org/3/library/random.html) (except [Bookkeeping functions]( https://docs.python.org/3/library/random.html#bookkeeping-functions)) with true randomness.
-They require an internet connection to work and will raise a ConnectionError if the server doesn't respond, a requests.HTTPError or a subclass of verarandom.VeraRandomError if there is a problem with the request's parameters.
+They require an internet connection to work and will either raise a ConnectionError or a subclass of verarandom.errors.VeraRandomError for validation failures and other related error conditions.

 ```python
 >>> from verarandom import RandomOrg